We are Pilgrimage… a hybrid interspiritual village

-We are a community of diverse people who are all commited to becoming more personally activated, more relationally present, and more socially engaged.
-We are grounded in our own present experience [which is different for each of us] and seek to fullfill our own purpose [not only different, but dynamic] but we are all on the road together.
+We are a community of diverse people who are committed to becoming more personally activated, more relationally present, and more socially engaged.
+We are grounded in our own present experience [which is different for each of us] and seek to fulfill our own purpose [not only different, but dynamic] but we are all on the road together.
 We need each other.
 We support each other.

 We are spiritual.
 Everyone is.
 Everything is.
-And we access and speak of our spirituality through myriad religious and poetic languages.
+We access and speak of our spirituality through myriad religious and poetic languages.
 We eschew uniformity in favor of diversity.
 The more perspectives the better.

 Faith communities are increasingly connecting through the Internet.
 Web sites, email, social messaging, video conferencing, texting… these are ways that communities form and maintain themselves now and into the future.
-Sure, we will want to get together in person as we can.
-But mobility difficulties and the space-time continuum make it such that the in person gathering will be the exception.
+But we still want to get together in person as we can.
+With the pandemic waning, we are now also meeting in person.

 The modern ecumenical movement is now over a century old.
 But interspirituality, the ability to meaningfully draw from the resources of multiple spiritual traditions, is something that has arisen in the last half century and is exploding for many reasons.
 Connections through the internet allow us to easily access teachings that would have required people to travel long distances or pour through dusty tomes to find a few years ago.
 Strictures against knowing or practicing outside of the traditions of one’s birth are crumbling.
 People with no religious affiliation or formation undertake Ignatian spiritual direction or fully participate in week-long meditation retreats of Buddhist or Hindu origin.
 While there are good reasons to pick a specific discipline and to go into it with depth and devotion, such a commitment doesn’t preclude adding from other resources.